ifthikhan/blog-osaurs/posts/ridiculously-simple-continuous-deployment-with-github.md

 write, push the changeset to github, login into my server and pull the changes.
 For a given post this might have to be done a few times and code changes have to be deployed the same.
-Automation was screaming at the top of it's voice and I new things had to change if my new found love was to sustain.
+Automation was screaming at the top of it's voice and I knew things had to change if my new found love was to sustain.

 <more/>